TABLE OF CONTENTS

 As stated above, the CBD industry is a risky one.
 The landscape of legislation and adoption of CBD in everyday life have both been tough factors to contend with.
 There are just so many variables to keep track of.

 Regulations and laws change almost daily, and it’s up to you, the business owner, to ensure that your company’s up-to-date.
 It isn’t an easy task.
+Make sure you’re aware of the business legal requirements you need to start or uphold your company’s status as legitimate.

 With so much riding on how the laws progress, the amount of capital you have and the ability to secure emergency funds for your CBD business should be your priority.
 Also consider securing backups for each of your vendors and create plans of action for potential future scenarios.
 In addition to this, certain types of products, such as CBD beverages and other ingestibles, are treated differently than lotions and creams.
 Purely due to how these items are used, can mean the difference between high risk and low risk.